ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Preconnection.AddRemote([]RemoteEndpoint)
 ~~~

-The Rendezvous() Action can be initiated once both the Local Endpoint
+The `Rendezvous` action can be initiated once both the Local Endpoint
 candidates and the Remote Endpoint candidates retrieved from the peer via
 the signalling channel have been added to the Preconnection.

-If successful, the Rendezvous() Action returns a Connection object via a
+If successful, the `Rendezvous` action returns a Connection object via a
-RendezvousDone<> Event:
+`RendezvousDone<>` event:

 ~~~
 Preconnection -> RendezvousDone<Connection>
 ~~~

-The RendezvousDone<> Event occurs when a Connection is established with the
+The `RendezvousDone<>` event occurs when a Connection is established with the
 Remote Endpoint.
 For Connection-oriented transports, this occurs when the
 transport-layer connection is established; for Connectionless transports,
 it occurs when the first Message is received from the Remote Endpoint.
 The
-resulting Connection is contained within the RendezvousDone<> Event, and is
+resulting Connection is contained within the `RendezvousDone<>` event, and is
-ready to use as soon as it is passed to the application via the Event.
+ready to use as soon as it is passed to the application via the event.
-Changes made to a Preconnection after Rendezvous() has been called MUST
+Changes made to a Preconnection after `Rendezvous` has been called MUST
 NOT have any effect on existing Connections.

-An EstablishmentError occurs either when the Properties and Security
+An `EstablishmentError` occurs either when the Properties and Security
 Parameters of the Preconnection cannot be fulfilled for rendezvous or
 cannot be reconciled with the Local and/or Remote Endpoints, when the Local
 Endpoint or Remote Endpoint cannot be resolved, when no transport-layer